johnnydecimal/johnnydecimal-2020-userbase/src/Notes to self.md

 - Get it working, minimally, with an ugly-AF signin form and logout button, all just in one component.
 - **The machine is the most important thing.**

+---

+## 2020-05-27 05:46

+- Added `strict: "true"`.
+- More machine work, we're now trying to get the 'LOGIN' action working.
+  - With a hard-coded username & password for now, rather than a form.
+  - Which didn't work because you deleted the users!
+D'oh!
+- So now you need to re-create the signup form, which is okay.